 Why Use Design Thinking For Event Design?

-I wanted to create a canvas for all those interested in event innovation, for movers and shakers as well as event and conference organizers who design events as part of their work.
+I wanted to create a set of tools for all those interested in event innovation, for movers and shakers as well as event and conference organizers who design events as part of their work.

 Design Thinking places the emphasis on the customer and not the business.
 It encourages people to step into the shoes of the customer and understand their world, their journey.